jasminediaconu/ADS/README.md

+# Algorithms and Data Structures
-# This Repository contains solved ADS exercises
+This Repository contains solved ADS exercises.